-The value of T-1s has been steadily increasing over the past ten or fifteen years.
-Not made as a limited edition, but made in very limited numbers, T-1s surviving in top condition are few indeed.
+The value of T1s has been steadily increasing over the decades.
+Not made as a limited edition, but made in very limited numbers, T1s surviving in top condition are not easy to come by.
 Examples with original packaging are particularly scarce; the pen below rests on a nonproduction display stand designed to simulate the lunar surface.

-T-1 fountain pens are the most desirable, but ballpoints and cartridge pencils (ballpoints with pencil convertor inserts) were also offered.
+T1 fountain pens are the most desirable, but ballpoints were also offered.
 Two finishes are commonly seen, both with a brushed texture: one is quite dark, while the other, seen on the pens shown above, is a brighter, natural finish.
 Distinctive features include a nib adjustment screw on the underside of the shell and transparent red inserts at the end of the barrel and the top of the cap.

-After the demise of the T-1 fountain pen, remaining stocks of titanium parts were used for ballpoints, cartridge pencils, and rollerballs which were incorporated into the Parker 75 line.
+After the T1 fountain pen was discontinued, remaining stocks of titanium parts were used for ballpoints, cartridge pencils, and rollerballs which were incorporated into the Parker 75 line.